polychromatic/polychromatic-docs/pages/openrazer.md

 * Try the Python library to communicate with the daemon.
 * Try an alternate frontend project.

-Does it fail outside of Polychromatic?
-[It's one to raise on OpenRazer](https://github.com/openrazer/openrazer/issues), otherwise please create one [on our repository](https://github.com/polychromatic/polychromatic/issues?q=is%3Aissue).
+Does it still fail outside of Polychromatic?
+[Raise this on OpenRazer](https://github.com/openrazer/openrazer/issues), otherwise please create one [on our repository](https://github.com/polychromatic/polychromatic/issues?q=is%3Aissue).

 ---